-Bowie’s approaches to core Romantic concerns might be also be seen as improvements in other respects.
+Bowie’s approaches to core Romantic concerns might also be seen as improvements in other respects.
 While we would now reject the exclusionary conservatism in Jeffrey’s Thalaba review, we might nevertheless recognize his accuracy in contending that the discourses of Romanticism are often intrinsically egocentric.
 There is a crucial contradiction at the heart of Romantic artistry between expanding the range of possible representations and focusing in on the special minds that performatively accomplish these expansions.
 This contradiction is implicit in Keats’s ideal of “Negative Capability, that is when a man is capable of being in uncertainties, Mysteries, doubts, without any irritable reaching after fact & reason” (Letters I:193).
 While the notion of negative capability is ostensibly focused on avoiding certain kinds of overdetermination, the evocation of uncertainties in Romantic poetry nearly always connotes a viewing consciousness, privileging the discriminating powers of the artist.
 This privileging of the artistic consciousness is a quintessentially Romantic phenomenon.
 In no previous era would it have been tenable to write an epic poem whose central subject was the “growth of a poet’s mind” (Wordsworth, Prelude) or to claim in all seriousness that “poets are the unacknowledged legislators of the World” (Shelley, “Defence” 535).
 Shelley and Wordsworth may have differed on a great number of issues, but they were united in ferociously exalting the power of the poetic self.
 In his sonnet “To Wordsworth” (1816), Shelley valorizes a “Poet of Nature” (l.
 1) who has the sublime ability to rise above “the blind and battling multitude” (l.
 10) through weaving “Songs consecrate to truth and liberty” (l.
 12).
 Of course, Shelley goes on to add, “Deserting these, thou leavest me to grieve, / Thus having been, that thou shouldst cease to be” (ll.
-13–14).
-Perhaps these final lines might helpfully be read an early-nineteenth-century equivalent of the betrayed Bob Dylan fan’s “Judas!” heckle at the Manchester Free Trade Hall, an attack that criticises a perceived swerve from genuine art into falsity.
+13–4).
+Perhaps these final lines might helpfully be read an early-nineteenth-century equivalent of the betrayed Bob Dylan fan yelling “Judas!” at the Manchester Free Trade Hall—an attack that criticises a perceived swerve from genuine art into falsity.
 However, while Shelley and Wordsworth differed regarding the appropriate politics for art, they essentially concurred regarding the politics of art.
 Romantic artists might express doubts about their sociocultural effectiveness, but in both Shelley and Wordsworth’s visions and versions, they possess the ability and the responsibility to “see into the life of things” (“Tintern Abbey” l.
 50) and be seen as reporting back authentically and comprehensively.

 Crucially for the purposes of this essay, this is an ideal of artistry that Bowie’s work at once partly endorses and utterly undercuts, showing it to be simultaneously absolutely ersatz and absolutely true.
 For Bowie, as he worked through a series of characters and selves compromised by recognizably Romantic maladies, such as self-love, madness, and addiction, the artist was simultaneously a visionary and a fraud.
 A paradigm of authentic inauthenticity lies at the heart of his artistic practice, which rebukes key aspects of the Romantic paradigm while preserving its affective charge.